Status generalization

 In sociology, as defined by Murray Webster JR. and James Driskell, status generalization is: "the process by which statuses of actors external to a particular interaction are imported and allowed to determine important features of that interaction."As an example, Webster and Driskell cite the tendency of white male executives to become group leaders even if their executive skills are not relevant to the group's task.

 Research

 Timothy Brezina and Kenisha Winder (2003) researched white people's racial stereotyping of blacks and the association between black people and lower socioeconomic statuses.
 They found that negative racial stereotyping is fueled by the continuing association between race and economic disadvantage.
 The mindset is that “if blacks continue to fall behind economically, then they must not be trying hard enough”.

-According to Brezina and Winder, if white people are aware of the relatively disadvantaged positions of black people, the white people are more likely to negative stereotype the black people.
-If the black people are in a group, the white people are more likely to form a negative status generalization about them.

 Paul Thomas Monroe focuses on the situation in which a low-status person gains legitimate authority or power in higher-status positions.
 This theory was tested using an experiment designed to have two-by-two groups working on cooperative tasks.